 Chief Legal Officer

-Brad Kohn serves as General Counsel and Corporate Secretary of Wolfspeed, Inc., having joined Wolfspeed in that role in May 2013.
-Prior to Wolfspeed, Brad spent almost eight years at MEMC Electronic Materials Inc., where he was most recently the General Counsel and Senior Vice President — Legal and Corporate Secretary.
-He also led Business Development for two years in his time at MEMC.
+Brad Kohn serves as Wolfspeed’s Chief Legal Officer, having joined the company in that role in May 2013.
+Prior to joining Wolfspeed, Brad spent almost eight years at MEMC Electronic Materials Inc., where he was most recently the General Counsel and Senior Vice President — Legal and Corporate Secretary.
+He also led business development for two years in his time at MEMC.

 SVP, Global Expansion Operations